marcelohmdias/zsh-gh/README.md

 # zsh-gh

-A zsh plugin for Gh, the Github command line tool
+A zsh plugin for Gh, the Github command line tool.

 ## Install

-Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`
+Using the [:zap: Zap](https://www.zapzsh.org/) minimal zsh plugin manager, add the following to your `.zshrc`.

 ```sh
 # Install plugin